If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Kota Takai

-Japan international Takai is yet to make his Spurs debut following a summer move from Kawasake Frontale, and Frank is hopeful he will be ready to join in match action in November.
+Japan international Takai is yet to make his Spurs debut following a summer move from Kawasake Frontale, but he could get his first taste of Premier League football in December.